Sudeep-811/AWS-Projects/docs/ed.md

-# Hi there, I'm Sudeep! 👋
+# Hi 👋, I'm Sudeep Verma

 Welcome to my GitHub profile.
 I'm a passionate AWS enthusiast, and I love building cool projects using the power of cloud technology.
 Here, you'll find a collection of my work, experiments, and ideas.
 Whether it's diving deep into serverless architectures, exploring AI integrations, or automating cloud infrastructure, I'm always excited to learn and share.